farangkao/eso-zbs/README.md

 Download and Install ZBS
 *Note: ZBS is open source, but please consider to donate for this great project*

-[https://github.com/pkulchenko/ZeroBranePackage/blob/master/luadist.lua](Download LuaDist.lua) and save it to {InstallDir}\Packages
+[Download LuaDist.lua](https://github.com/pkulchenko/ZeroBranePackage/blob/master/luadist.lua) and save it to {InstallDir}\Packages

-[https://github.com/farangkao/eso-zbs/archive/master.zip](Download ESOAddonDev.lua) and save it to {InstallDir}\Packages
+[Download ESOAddonDev.lua](https://github.com/farangkao/eso-zbs/archive/master.zip) and save it to {InstallDir}\Packages

 *Note: master.zip includes all on this project, incl.
 Examples